HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/create_sites/developing_managing_content/comments_wcm.md

 2. In the created site area, create a new copy of a page component which is created in [Custom Page Component for WCM Comments](#custom-page-component-for-wcm-comments).

-3. Obtain the content UUID for which comments should be rendered from the content properties as in the following screenshot.
+3. In the **Properties** tab, copy the content UUID for which comments should be rendered.
 ![Content UUID](../developing_managing_content/_img/contentuuid.png)

-4. Edit the page component and enter the content UUID and save the page component.
+4. Edit the page component and enter the content UUID.
+Save the page component.
 ![Copy of new page component with content UUID](../developing_managing_content/_img/copy_new_page_component_with_contentuuid.png)

-5. Add the highlighted code snippet in the following screenshot to any of the view files of a theme (for example, default85) where the comments feature should be enabled.
+5. Add the highlighted code snippets in the following screenshot to any of the view files of a theme (for example, default85) where the comments feature should be enabled.
 In this example, navigate to ```/opt/HCL/PortalServer/theme/wp.theme.themes/default85/installedApps/DefaultTheme85.ear/DefaultTheme85.war/themes/html/dynamicSpots/``` and open the ```footer.jsp``` view file.
 ![WCM JSP Tags in a Theme View File](../developing_managing_content/_img/wcm_jsp_tag_theme.png)

 6. Add the following code snippet in the ```footer.jsp``` view file to enable the comments for the new page component with pre-populated content UUID.